 Gaetan Savoie @thegman

-software architecture and development using .NET technologies.
+analysis, software architecture and development using .NET technologies.

 Much of his experience has been in both governmental/private sector projects whereby he has served in both development and system analysis/architecture roles.
 He has had a lot of exposure leading projects using various flavours of agile/iterative development

 Matt Simms is a Software Developer with Salesforce.
 With experience spanning over 10 years in the IT industry, Matt has performed both technical and software development roles using a number of different technologies in many sectors such as agriculture,

 finance, transportation and health & wellness.
 Matt is passionate about continuous improvement, and is always striving to be a better developer and loves to instill the same passion in others.

 Matt actively participates in the local developer community by co-organizing events and presenting for the Fredericton Developer User Group.